USC ex-dean, LA politician charged with bribery scheme

 In return, Flynn promised to provide the relative with a full-tuition scholarship and a paid professorship, and concocted a scheme to funnel $100,000 in Ridley-Thomas campaign funds through the university “to a non-profit to be operated by the relative,” said a statement from the U.S. attorney’s office.

-At the time Ridley-Thomas’s son, Sebastian Ridley-Thomas, was a state Assembly member facing complaints of sexual harassment.
+However, at the time Ridley-Thomas’s son, Sebastian Ridley-Thomas, was a state Assembly member facing complaints of sexual harassment.
 He resigned the last day of 2017, citing unspecified health problems and an Assembly investigation concluded in 2019 that he had likely made an unwanted sexual advance toward a Capitol staffer.

+“Ridley-Thomas allegedly wanted to help secure paid employment for his relative to minimize any public fallout for them both in the wake of the sudden resignation from office,” according to the U.S. attorney’s office statement.

-Sebastian Ridley-Thomas received a $26,000 scholarship for 2018 and was offered a paid teaching position with a $50,00 salary, even though being a student and a teacher would violate school policy, prosecutors said.
+Sebastian Ridley-Thomas received a $26,000 scholarship for 2018 and was offered a paid teaching position with a $50,00 salary, even though being a student and a teacher would violate school policy, authorities said.

+“When the university learned in the summer of 2018 about the $100,000 payment referenced in the indictment, the university disclosed the issue to the U.S. Attorney’s Office and has fully cooperated ever since,” the university said in a statement.
+“Marilyn Flynn has not been employed by the university since September 2018.
+We will continue to cooperate with the U.S. Attorney’s Office and must limit comments because this is a pending criminal matter.”

+The indictment is the latest in a series of recent scandals that have tarnished USC’s elite image.

+USC was one of the universities embroiled in an admissions cheating scandal in which wealthy parents sought to get their undeserving offspring into college by falsely portraying them as star athletes.
+Dozens of parents and athletic coaches nationwide were charged in the investigation dubbed by authorities as “Operation Varsity Blues.”
+Other parents were accused of paying hefty bribes to have people cheat on their kids’ entrance exams.

+Earlier this year, USC agreed to an $852 million settlement with more than 700 women who accused the college’s longtime campus gynecologist of sexual abuse.
+It was believed to be a record amount for such a lawsuit.
+When combined with an earlier settlement of a separate class-action suit, USC has agreed to pay out more than $1 billion for claims against Dr. George Tyndall, who worked at the school for nearly three decades.

-A Los Angeles native, Ridley-Thomas is one of the most powerful and best-known politicians in Southern California.
+Ridley-Thomas, a Los Angeles native, is one of the most powerful and best-known politicians in Southern California.
 He earned a Ph.D. in Social Ethics and Policy Analysis from USC in 1989.
 He’s serving his fourth nonconsecutive term on the City Council, where he chairs the Homelessness and Poverty Committee.
 He also served two terms on the county Board of Supervisors and a term each in the state Assembly and the state Senate.

 Ridley-Thomas, 61, and Flynn, 83, are charged with conspiracy and bribery as well as mail and wire fraud.
 They could face decades in federal prison if convicted of all charges.